 Take minocycline regularly as directed with a large glass of water.
 You can take it with or without food.
 Keep taking it until the course is finished.

-Minocycline can damage the oesophagus (food pipe).
-To avoid this, take it with a large glass of water.
-Swallow the tablet or capsule whole, do not crush or chew it.
-Sit or stand upright for at least 30 minutes after taking a dose.
+Minocycline can damage your oesophagus (food pipe).
+To avoid this, swallow the tablet or capsule whole with a large glass of water.
+Do not crush or chew it.
+Stay upright for at least 30 minutes after taking a dose.